mgb111/quickscanar-v3/README.md

 1. Check the [GOOGLE_OAUTH_SETUP.md](./GOOGLE_OAUTH_SETUP.md) for OAuth setup
 2. Review the debug page at `/debug`
 3. Check browser console and network tabs for errors
 4. Verify Supabase configuration and logs
+5. Check Vercel deployment logs for production issues